zedlopez/ifm/Examples/3AM.md

 ```

-Because the can of root beer should have some reactions to having been shaken later in the game, we need to borrow a few ideas from the chapter on Time:
+Because the can of root beer should have some reactions to having been shaken later in the game, we need to borrow a few ideas from the chapter on [Time]: